All Episodes

 I mean, all these reports out today.

-First, his wife Jill is urging Democrats to hold their nose and vote for her husband.
+First, his wife, Jill, is urging Democrats to hold their nose and vote for her husband.

 How is that a campaign slogan?

-You either can cut it or you can't, and that's probably the best that you got.
+You either can cut it or you can't.

-Uh the story now that has come out the New York Times that Biden promised Obama that he'd never run in 2020, quote, because he'd be too old, and Biden went so far as to pledge his undying loyalty to Obama, insisted that after two failed presidential campaigns, he'd given up on trying to be president.
+And Biden went so far as to pledge his undying loyalty to Obama, insisted that after two failed presidential campaigns, he'd given up on trying to be president.

 And he also told Obama aides that Barack would never have to worry about him positioning himself.

-Um and Joe Biden, of course, to voters, you may have to swallow a little bit with my husband so we can beat Trump.
+And Joe Biden, of course, to voters, you may have to swallow a little bit with my husband so we can beat Trump.

 I mean, what kind of slogan is this?